Vishwaroopam: Release

 The film's Tamil version was given a "U/A" (Parental Guidance) certificate by the Indian Censor Board with minor cuts, while the Hindi version Vishwaroop, which was originally given an "A" certificate, went through minor cuts to receive the "U/A" certificate.
 The makers planned the high-budget production to premiere at the 2012 Cannes Film Festival.
 The film released with over 3,000 prints worldwide.
 While the movie was scheduled to release in theatres on 25 January 2013, the DTH release was planned for 2 February 2013 via six DTH players – Tata Sky, Airtel, Sun, Dish, Videocon and Reliance.

 Vishwaroopam was scheduled to release in about 500 screens in Tamil Nadu, but the film was removed from screens by district collectors across the state, due to sustained protests by Muslim civic organisations.
 In Andhra Pradesh, the film was scheduled to release in 300 screens by Siri Media.
 The film released in 82 screens in Kerala on 25 January.
 After initial delays, Karnataka saw a full release on 29 January 2013 in 40 screens across the state.

 The Hindi version Vishwaroop was released on over 1,035 screens on 1 February 2013, thereby marking the biggest ever release for a Kamal Haasan film in Hindi.
 It was distributed by Balaji Motion Pictures.

 The film was scheduled to release on 250 screens in the overseas markets including 40 screens in Sri Lanka, 20 screens in Singapore, 20 screens in Canada.
 In Malaysia, the largest overseas market for Tamil films, Lotus Five Star distributed the film spending MYR4 million on copyright, print and promotion.
 Blue Sky Cinemas distributed the Tamil and Telugu versions of the film in Canada and the USA.

 The prohibitory orders imposed under Section 144 of Criminal Penal Code to ban the film in Tamil Nadu were lifted on 3 February 2013.
 Both the Tamil and Telugu versions of the film were screened at the Fourth Annual India International Film Festival of Tampa Bay on 16 February 2013 and 17 February 2013.
 The temporary suspension on the film was lifted by the Sri Lanka Public Performance Board on 10 February 2013.
 In Malaysia, the National Censorship Board and the Malaysian Islamic Development Department reviewed the film and the Home ministry lifted the ban on 19 February 2013.
+In Singapore, the film was eventually classified with an NC16 rating without requiring further edits and screened in February 2013.
 In 2015, the film was screened at the Habitat Film Festival.